As stated on my home page, STEP 1)

 Will mice still eat poison?
 The answer is an unequivocal yes.
 Just make sure you don’t have pets that might try to eat the poison, or eat a dead mouse that has ingested poison.
 If you want your intruding mouse to eat the poison you have bought, a sure way to lure the critter in is to add a few things to the poison, like sunflower seeds mixed with peanut butter.
 The mouse will think a banquet has been set for it.
 You may want to wear rubber gloves if you come in contact with this bait.
 Wash your hands very well afterwards, even if you wore gloves.

+, but in general these traps aren't as effective, nor are they even more humane.
 Go back to the How To Get Rid of Mice in the Attic